COMPASS-DOE/data-workflows/synoptic/metadata/L1_metadata/README_v1-0.txt

 Data are normally logged at a 15 minute interval, but this is **not** guaranteed.
 In particular, there may be:
 * Missing data points (due to offline sensors, for example);
-* Multiple observations for a given timestamp (rare, but this can occur at TEMPEST);
+* Multiple, numerically different observations for a given timestamp (rare, but can occur at TEMPEST);
 * Less-than-15-minute time intervals, in particular during TEMPEST flood events.

 CHANGELOG